efebaydogan/Unity2D-ScoreSystem/README.md

-# Trampoline in Unity2D - English
+# Score System in Unity2D - English

 With this repository, you can learn "How to Make Score System" in Unity 2D.